Michael Holohan: Biography

 Michael Holohan was born in Drumcondra, Dublin.
 He was educated at O'Connell School, University College Dublin (BA, 1978) and Queen's University in Belfast.
 He studied composition with Jane O'Leary, Eric Sweeney and Seóirse Bodley.
-He also attended masterclasses by Messiaen, Iannis Xenakis, Pierre Boulez, Luciano Berio, and Helmut Lachenmann in France.
+He also attended masterclasses by Olivier Messiaen, Iannis Xenakis, Pierre Boulez, Luciano Berio, and Helmut Lachenmann in France.

-Holohan was chairman of the Association of Irish Composers (AIC), 1987–9, and was later appointed chairman of the Droichead Arts Centre in Drogheda, where he has lived since the mid-1980s.
+Holohan was chairman of the Association of Irish Composers from 1987 to 1989 and was later appointed chairman of the Droichead Arts Centre in Drogheda, where he has lived since 1983.

-Holohan was elected to Aosdána, an Irish association of artists, in 1999.
-He is also a member and former Chair of the Toscaireacht of Aosdána.
+Holohan was elected to Aosdána in 1999 and later served as a member and chair of its Toscaireacht.

 Music

-Holohan has composed for solo instrument, ensemble, orchestra, stage, choir and voice.
-He has also collaborated with a number of poets including Nobel prize-winners Seamus Heaney and Tomas Tranströmer, Ivan Lalic and Paul Durcan.
+Holohan has composed for solo instrument, ensemble, orchestra, stage, choir and voice, and has collaborated with poets including Seamus Heaney, Tomas Tranströmer, Ivan Lalic and Paul Durcan.

-He has lived in Drogheda since 1983.
-His compositions have been performed and broadcast both at home and internationally.
-Career highlights in Drogheda include the performances of Cromwell at the "Drogheda 800" celebrations (RTECO, Lourdes Church, 1994); The Mass of Fire, Augustinian 700 anniversary (RTÉ TV live broadcast, 1995); No Sanctuary with Nobel Laureate and poet Seamus Heaney (Augustinian Church, 1997); Remembrance Sunday Service, at Drogheda Unification 600 (RTE TV live broadcast, St Peter's Church of Ireland) and two major concerts with The Boyne Valley Chamber Orchestra at Fleadh Cheoil na hÉireann in 2018 and 2019.
+His music has been performed and broadcast in Ireland and internationally.
+Career highlights in Drogheda have included performances of Cromwell (1994), The Mass of Fire (1995) and No Sanctuary (1997).

+Critical reception and recognition

+Holohan’s work has been reviewed in Irish music journalism.
+Writing in The Journal of Music following a National Concert Hall composers’ showcase, Benedict Schlepper-Connolly described The Dream of Aengus as demonstrating Holohan’s “orchestrational control”, and characterised Portrait of the Artist as “captivating”, while noting the influence of traditional Irish music within his choral writing.

+Regional press coverage has also documented performances and recordings of his work, including reports on the release of the piano album Fields of Blue and White and concerts of his music in Drogheda.